Myth vs Fact: The Truth About Weight Loss and Nutrition

 Fact: Let your body guide your intake

-- Drink when you feel thirsty and during/after workouts.
+- Drink when thirsty or during/after workouts.

-- Eat hydrating foods like cucumbers, oranges, and watermelon.
+- Eat hydrating foods: cucumbers, oranges, watermelon.

 More Common Myths (and Facts)